escowles/sisot/README.md

 sisot (stuff i saw on twitter)
 ========

-* retrieves tweets from your timeline and posts them to wordpress
+retrieves tweets from your timeline and posts them to wordpress

+i was tired of trying to find something i had seen on twitter recently, dealing with the inadequate twitter search options i could find.  so i tried a couple of different strategies, but settled on fetching tweets and posting them to a wordpress blog, which has a couple of advantages that are important (to me at least):

+1. first and foremost, it provides decent search functionality with minimal code.
+2. also important, everything can easily run in a shared hosting account, so it can continue chugging along when my computer is off, when i'm traveling, etc.
+3. wordpress has tons of options to handle formatting, making content private, etc.

 dependencies
 ------------